 Before you leave the USA go to San Miguel de Allende on your Google Maps app.
 Hit the three bars on the top left and select “Offline Areas”.
 Select “Custom Area” and the hit “Download” with the map over San Miguel.
 This will allow you to use Google maps in San Miguel even when you don’t have wifi or service!

 Mexican culture loves fireworks anytime of the year, but they are especially prevalent if there is a festival or celebration.
-You will definitely hear fireworks at night!
+This is a big difference from larger cities like Mexico City.
+You will definitely hear fireworks at night in San Miguel de Allende!
 The city is small, so you will be able to hear any fireworks shot off anywhere in the city and they will be LOUD.
 Don’t be alarmed, it’s totally normal.
 It’s good to bring earplugs for sleeping, as there are also church bells early in the morning.

 Shopping in San Miguel